The Phases of Scientology Involvement

 The Curious Phase – You come in to contact with Scientology through a book, another person, or some kind of promotion.
 Whatever pitch is made to you, it causes you to become curious.
 You are drawn in to find out more.

-The Ruin Phase – You are made more aware of the thing inside you that bothers you, or you realize that the trajectory that your life is on should be changed, and Scientology might be a way to do that.
+The Ruin Phase – You are made more aware of the thing inside you that bothers you, or the dis-satisfaction you have with mainstream society, or you realize that the trajectory that your life is on should be changed, and Scientology might hold a solution to that.

 The Courageous Phase – You are aware how whacky Scientology is considered by others, and how all your friends and family will think you are a kook for trying it.
 But you summon your social courage and figure that your life is worth it.
 You decide to take your first course or get some auditing.

 The Wins Phase – You start studying Scientology or getting auditing.
 You have a small win, usually by being told something will happen, and then it does – just like they said it would.
 You invest more of yourself – and open up more of yourself – to be fixed by Scientology.
 Things that bother you get addressed on course and in auditing and you begin to feel relief like you’ve never felt it before.
 You experience periods of happiness and contentment that you haven’t felt in a long time.
 You feel healthier.
 You realize this Scientology stuff is really helping you, and that you are heading in the right direction.